 Skoda is changing.
 Once a brand exclusively the preserve of older buyers, it's now courting younger ones, not only with its sporty vRS hot hatch models but also with mainstream fare - cars like this one, the Rapid Spaceback.
 If ever emphasis was needed of the importance of the Focus-sized family hatchback segment in the current market, this model provides it for it's Skoda's second offering in this sector.
 Previous to this car's arrival here in the Spring of 2014, the brand had provided this class with its standard Rapid model - as it still does.
 Since this Rapid Spaceback joined that design in the company's showrooms, together, these two cars have more effectively been able to bridge the gap in the Czech maker's model range between the supermini-sized Fabia and the now larger Mondeo-sized Octavia.
 Now the Spaceback range looks particularly good value thanks to a pricing realignment.

-Let's get the under-bonnet stuff out of the way first.
-Skoda offers two diesel and three petrol engines.
-Diesel-wise, there's a choice of either a 90PS 1.4 or a 115PS 1.6.
-For petrol people, the entry-level powerplant is a 1.2-litre three-cylinder petrol unit that packs 90PS but is also offered in 110PS form if you want a little more pulling power.
-And there's a 125PS 1.4-litre TSI petrol option only offered with a DSG auto gearbox.
-That auto transmission can also be ordered as an option on the pokier 1.2-litre petrol variant, plus the 1.4-litre diesel model.
+Let's get the under-bonnet stuff out of the way first, the big news being that there are two completely new petrol engines, 95 and 110PS versions of the VW Group's three cylinder 1.0-litre TSI unit.
+Otherwise, it's a diesel-only choice, either a 75PS 1.4 TDI or a 116PS 1.6 TDI.
 As with the standard Rapid model, this Spaceback variant's mechanicals don't include the high-tech MQB floorplan developed for all of the Volkswagen group's other family hatchback contenders.
-Skoda chooses to reserve these underpinnings for its larger and now Mondeo-sized Octavia model, so the Rapid range has instead to rely on a mix and match of suspension and chassis parts borrowed from almost every crevice of the Wolfsburg parts bin.
+Skoda chooses to reserve these underpinnings for its larger Octavia model, so the Rapid range has instead to rely on a mix and match of suspension and chassis parts borrowed from almost every crevice of the Wolfsburg parts bin.
 Perhaps that's why on the move, there's nothing particularly enjoyable about the way this Spaceback model goes about its business.
 Still, most likely buyers don't seek that in affordable five-door family transport.
 In any case, there are plenty of other attributes on offer that target customers will probably value more highly.
 They might find the ride a little on the firm side of comfortable but they'll very much like the narrow body that makes parking and road width restrictions easier to negotiate aided by the excellent all-round visibility, the light, consistently-weighted controls and the simple switchgear that, thank goodness, features a proper conventional handbrake.
 For this car, Skoda's engineers developed a more accurate C-EPS Column-Electric Power Steering steering system.
-It could still do with a bit more feel but it certainly makes the car a more willing dynamic companion.
+It could still do with a bit more feel but it certainly makes the car quite a willing dynamic companion.

 Design and Build